 Statkraft sells guarantees from both hydropower plants and wind farms.

 “We also purchase Guarantees of Origin from other producers and resell them.
-Germany has been the most important market for exporting Norwegian Guarantees of Origin in recent years, but we're also experiencing increased demand in the Nordic countries,” says Revdal.
+Germany has been the most important market for exporting Norwegian Guarantees of Origin in recent years, but we're also experiencing increased demand in the Nordic countries,” says Andrews.

 “Given the large concentration of hydropower in Northern Europe, some companies still choose to base their climate reporting on the production mix within their geographical area.
-However, more and more companies are choosing to use Guarantees of Origin, which is the best-practice approach in Europe,” she adds.
+However, more and more companies are choosing to use Guarantees of Origin, which is the best-practice approach in Europe,” he adds.

 Demand for renewable energy is growing.

 “This is linked to the growing focus on sustainability in society in general,” says Andrews.

 One important driver is companies with a green agenda.
 RE100, a global association of more than 260 influential companies, have committed to consuming 100 per cent renewable energy by 2050.
 By purchasing Guarantees of Origin, they exercise their consumer power to accelerate the transition from fossil to renewable energy.
 Companies such as Coca Cola, NIKE, IKEA, BMW, Sony, Google, Apple, Microsoft and Facebook are all part of the RE100 initiative, and in Norway Nordea, DNB and Elopac have joined.

 “The RE100 and other companies are now also setting environmental requirements for their subcontractors, which could potentially trigger an exponential growth in demand for renewable energy,” says Andrews.